 So there I was sitting with my back against the wall of our dojang on December 11, 2015 gasping for breath.
 We had just completed 2 hours of demonstrating 13 forms, 12 combos and sparred 5 people in 2 minute rounds each.
 In addition to ripper 60’s of pushups and sit-ups, we were proving why we should earn our black belts.
 At that moment, I felt defeated.
 I didn’t have it anymore: the energy, the focus, the drive … it was all gone.
 I was spent and I still had a 5 station break to do.
 (A five-station break is breaking 5 boards with a different hand or foot technique without stopping and in sequence.)

-That kind of mental discipline doesn’t just happen, it is trained and it is a skill that you can develop.
-So I have put together the process that worked for me and my hope is that it will work for you, too!
+That kind of mental discipline doesn’t just happen, it is a skill that must be practiced and it is a skill that you can develop.

 - Connect to why you must do it – Who needs to see you win?
 Why do you want to do this goal in the first place?
 What is it that will make you persevere even when it gets hard?